lec89/WebAPI/README.md

 # WebAPI

-Proyect made with Java WebAPI and Primefaces.
+Proyect made with Java WebAPI and Primefaces, using Maven.